 As you may guess from the name—the Mossy Forest—it is blanketed with dew-covered moss that, creating a beautiful contrast between the damp, brownish dirt and brilliant green and yellow hues of lichens, ferns and other epiphytes including orchids.
 Take deep breaths as you tread on boarded walkways or be more adventurous and venture out onto muddy paths to glimpse more of the forest’s hidden treasures.

 The 'World's Largest Flower', the Rafflesia in full bloom

 Contrary to popular belief, the Rafflesia flower can be found not just on the island of Borneo but also in Cameron Highlands!
+Tourists have been flocking their way to the Cameron Highland to catch a glimpse of the gigantic Rafflesia.
 It takes an approximately 45 minutes' drive to the starting point and a further 2 hours trek through the lowland rainforest to see the flower.
 However, the Rafflesia is increasingly rare and you'd have to depend on the locals to find out if it's in full bloom.
 The infamous flower can weigh up to 10 kg and span 106 cm in diameter but has a relatively short lifespan—just 5 to 7 days.
 Named after Sir Stamford Raffles (the British adventurer and founder of the British colony in Singapore), the flower is said to have the stench of a "boiled cabbage" or "decaying corpse".